mgsosna/flask_apps/datasender/README.md

         return jsonify("Success")
 ```

-Note that our `PUT` method requires us to still return a JSON.
+Note that our `POST` method requires us to still return a JSON.
 I also included `print(request.get_json())` in the `POST` method for debugging purposes; you can verify in the console whether the correct values are being sent.
 (I kept getting `None` until I fixed the JavaScript.)

 Finally, we add the code to start our app when `python app.py` is run in bash.